rancher/convoy/docs/devicemapper.md

 ## Command details
 #### `create`
-1. `--size` would specify the size for thin-provisioning volume.
+* `--size` would specify the size for thin-provisioning volume.
 It's upper limit of volume size rather than allocated volume size on the disk.
-2. `--backup` accepts `s3://` and `vfs://` type of backup.
+* `--backup` accepts `s3://` and `vfs://` type of backup as long as driver used to create backup is `devicemapper`.
 It would create a volume with the same size of backup.
 If user specify a different size through `--size` option, operation would fail.

 #### `inspect`
 `inspect` would provides following informations at `DriverInfo` section: